alinnman/celestial-navigation/README.md

 The code contains corrections for Earth oblateness, and intersection work uses algorithms adpoted to the
 [WGS-84 ellipsoid](https://en.m.wikipedia.org/wiki/World_Geodetic_System).
-These adjustments are not described here.
+These corrections are briefly explained below.
-The following description only concerns calculations related to a perfect sphere.
-See code for how adjustments and corrections are made to take real-world Earth oblateness into account.

 The current implementation seems to work well for deducing intersections and sight reduction, but currently the mapping features